SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     ![](images/HDI-Schemas.png)

     - "HDI-container"  is the schema for the "RUN TIME" data,
-    - "#DI" is the "DESIGN TIME" schema and
+    - "#DI" is the "DESIGN TIME" schema (or maybe Deployment Infrastructure?
+TODO Volker) and
     - "#OO" is a technical schema for the "Object Owner"

     For each DT and RT user there will be additional schema that only belong to this container context.
 RT/DT users are created by building a new service or adding an additional "shared key".